-Veins Vs. Arteries: The Differences You Need To Know
+Veins Vs. Arteries: The Differences Illinois Residents Need To Know

 With every passing second, complex processes take place inside our bodies to keep it both healthy and alive.
 One of these processes is the transportation of blood to and from the heart – veins and arteries are the major blood vessels charged with this task.
 Veins typically bring oxygen-depleted blood to the heart, while arteries transport oxygenated blood from the heart to the rest of the body.

 Understanding the difference between veins and arteries will help you learn more about your possible diagnosis relating to varicose and spider veins.
 If you’re concerned that you may be suffering from one of these conditions, make sure to reach out to Dr. Gilvydis at Northern Illinois Vein Clinic immediately.

 Notice signs of vein disease?
 Contact Northern Illinois Vein Clinic in Rockford, IL for more information.

 To better understand the difference between arteries and veins, it is important to identify their characteristics.
 Here are some of the features of veins, including their functions:

 - Veins transport blood that has been depleted of oxygen back to the heart.